|If you're looking for a fabric dictionary

 This award-winning series is used by design schools to teach students about textile fibers and fabrics, including the prestigious Parsons the New School for Design in New York.

 The more you know about fibers and fabrics, the more successful you will be as a designer, whether you are creating clothes for mass production or just for one.
-All your effort – from inspiration to execution – will be wasted if you choose the wrong fabric for your project.
+All your effort – from inspiration to garment construction – will be wasted if you choose the wrong fabric for your project.
 Julie Parker's books will help you figure it out.

 Threads magazine called this a "great idea!"
 We think you'll agree.